-As part of this follow up meeting, the funeral director will need to record some details, required by law, of your loved one's life.
+As part of this follow up meeting, the funeral director will need to record some details, required by law.

 Please refer to the final page of this leaflet for a guide to the sorts of information the Funeral Director will require.